Holy moly! How are the years passing SO quickly? Seems like we JUST did this! Right!?!

 Thanks for reading this to the end!
 In this short-message Twitter-era, we know what a challenge that is.

 Stay safe.
-We’ll see you soon!
+We hope to see you soon!

 Mike and Sheila